MigueldeLlanza/Synergy_Paper/README.md

 # Synergy_Paper
 Code for the "Synergy Makes Direct Perception Inefficient" paper.
-Explore different encoder strategies in a multimodal perception scenario using information theory and PID tools.
+Explore different encoding strategies in a multimodal perception scenario using information theory and PID tools.